sidneyshafer/calorie-tracker-webpack/README.md

 ```
 npm start
 ```
-Project will run on `http://localhost:3000`
+App will run on `http://localhost:3000`

 Build for production:
 ```